accounting automation

 Cash is king.
 Without it, your business will struggle to survive.
 Thus, sending a daily cash balance report to senior stakeholders helps ensure that your business has enough money in the bank to keep the lights on, purchase more inventory, and pay your employees.

-These weekly tasks aim to keep an eye on cash flow for all business operations to keep your business running smoothly.
+These weekly tasks aim to monitor cash flow for all business operations to keep your business running smoothly.

 Odds are most of your accounts receivable are electronic payments, so you don't need to make daily trips to the bank.